All Products

 4. In the dialog box that appears, select a VPC and a vSwitch and specify whether to retain the classic network endpoint.

 • Select a VPC.
-We recommend that you select the VPC in which the required ECS instance resides.
-If the ECS instance and the RDS instance reside in different VPCs, these instances can communicate over an internal network only if you use Cloud Enterprise Network (CEN) or VPN Gateway to enable network communication between the VPCs of these instances.
-For more information, see Overview of CEN or Establish IPsec-VPN connections between two VPCs.
+We recommend that you select the VPC in which the Elastic Compute Service (ECS) instance that you want to connect resides.
+If the ECS instance and the RDS instance reside in different VPCs, these instances cannot communicate over an internal network unless you use Cloud Enterprise Network (CEN) or VPN Gateway to enable network communication between the VPCs of these instances.
+For more information, see Overview of Alibaba Cloud CEN or Establish IPsec-VPN connections between two VPCs.
+If no VPCs are available in the region of the RDS instance, create a VPC.
+For more information, see Create and manage a VPC.

 • Select a vSwitch.
-If no vSwitches are available in the selected VPC, create a vSwitch in the zone where the RDS instance resides.
+If no vSwitches are available in the selected VPC, create a vSwitch in the zone in which the RDS instance resides.
 For more information, see Create and manage a vSwitch.

 • Clear or select Reserve original classic endpoint.